-CALCULATION OF RESULTS (QUANTITATIVE ASSAY)
+CALCULATION OF RESULTS

-Average the duplicate readings for each standard, control, and sample and subtract the average zero standard optical density.
+Average the duplicate readings for each standard, control, and sample.
 Create a standard curve by reducing the data using computer software capable of generating a four parameter logistic (4-PL) curve-fit.
 As an alternative, construct a standard curve by plotting the mean absorbance for each standard on the x-axis against the concentration on the y-axis and draw a best fit curve through the points on the graph.
 The data may be linearized by plotting the log of the target antigen concentrations versus the log of the O.D. and the best fit line can be determined by regression analysis.
-It is recommended to use some related commercial software to do this calculation, such as CurveExpert.
+Use of a commercial software program such as CurveExpert is recommended for performing this calculation.
 This procedure will produce an adequate but less precise fit of the data.
 If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor.